 Jesus Christ, Son of God

-Jesus Christ is called the only-Begotten Son of God.
+Jesus Christ is called both the Messiah (Anointed One) and the only-Begotten Son of God.
 He was the only person to be born of a mortal mother, Mary, and an immortal father, God the Father.
 From His Father, He inherited divine powers.
 He became a man – He was named Jesus.
 We believe in the Incarnation – that God was made man without ceasing to be God.
 Thus He is true God and true man.
 He is the second person of the Holy Trinity: God the Father, God the Son, and God the Holy Spirit.
 Through Jesus Christ we are called to be heirs of the Kingdom of Heaven.

 16 For God so loved the world that he gave his only-Begotten Son, so that everyone who believes in him may not perish but may attain eternal life.
 (John 3:16)